Blue Jays vs. Brewers MLB Betting Odds, Trends & Prediction

 Blue Jays vs. Brewers MLB Betting Trends

-The total has gone OVER in 10 of Milwaukee’s last 13 games when playing at home against Toronto
+The total has gone UNDER in 10 of Toronto’s last 11 games played on a Wednesday when on the road

-The total has gone OVER in 5 of Milwaukee’s last 7 games at home

-The total has gone UNDER in 10 of Toronto’s last 14 games on the road
+The total has gone UNDER in 13 of Toronto’s last 15 games when there was no favorite

 Blue Jays vs. Brewers MLB BETTING PREDICTION